RHInception/re-docs/JSONScripts.rst

 .. _truthiness:

-You can specify a boolean value (true/false) in several forms
+You can specify a boolean value (true/false) in several forms:

 .. code-block:: json

     {
       "knows_oop": true,
       "likes_emacs": true,
       "uses_cvs": false
     }

-Finally, you can combine these data structures
+Finally, you can combine these data structures:

 .. code-block:: json